keakon/delayed/README.md

 ## Requirements

-1. Python 2.7 or later, tested on CPython 2.7, 3.5 - 3.11.
-Versions before 1.0 also have been tested on PyPy and PyPy3.
+1. Python 3.5 or later, tested on CPython 3.5 - 3.12.
+Versions before 1.0 have also been tested on CPython 2.7, PyPy and PyPy3.
 2. To gracefully stop the workers, Unix-like systems (with Unix signal) are required, tested on Ubuntu 22.04 and macOS Monterey 12.
 3. Redis 2.6.0 or later (with Lua scripts).